Serious childhood illnesses: what to do

 Skin spots or blotches that don’t fade when you press a glass firmly against your child’s skin can be an early sign of a life-threatening meningococcal infection.

-When to go to the hospital emergency department for childhood illnesses
+When to go to a hospital emergency department for childhood illnesses

 If you notice any of the following signs and symptoms, take your child straight to the nearest emergency department: